Hand Crafted Floating Shelves

 What shelf thickness do you offer?

 How sturdy are the shelves?
-There are several variables that will affect the real world number, but my smaller shelves can hold a minimum of 60+ pounds and larger shelves can hold much more, depending on the shelf spec.
+There are several variables that will affect the real world number, but my smaller shelves can hold a minimum of 60+ pounds and larger shelves can hold much more, depending on the shelf type.
 These shelves are not merely for decorative purposes but engineered to hold a substantial amount of weight.
 This image shows numerous bottles of beverages loaded onto my shelves.

 What about installing in a niche (recessed area)?
 Niches are never square, making it extremely difficult to get a perfect fit with a stained product (painted shelves simply get caulked).
 The easy answer is to install the shelves about 1/2"- 1" away from the side wall, so there is an intentional space.
 When wall-to-wall installation is preferred, I will assess your walls during a site visit and address any issues that may come up.